kyle-playground/cpp_grid/README.md

 ## Reward setting
 <pre>
-Reward = 1      If new grid, -0.2 if revisited
+Reward = 1      If new grid

 </pre>
 ## Observation(state) for policy: